July 26, 2021Blogs

 It doesn’t take a huge ceremony to recognize the work of your employees – it can be as simple as sending out a small email card thanking them for their hard work or an email appreciation with all your teams tagged in.

-When employees reach their milestones, it is important that you recognize and motivate them to achieve more.
+When employees reach their milestones, it is essential that you recognize and motivate them to achieve more.
 Appreciation and recognition can also be in small things, such as a great idea or solution that your employee might have suggested.
 And you can recognize their work on the go or at your team meeting.
 These small gestures are building blocks of enabling a work culture that recognizes effort and creativity.

 Feedback within Performance Management Tools